 The National Atmospheric Deposition Program conducts water quality testing of rainfall samples.
 The closest station to Merritts Mill Pond is located in Gadsden County, FL.
 Measurements of nitrate and ammonium in rainfall collected at this station between 2000 and 2010 indicate a combined wet deposition concentration ranging from the lowest annual mean of 0.17 mg/L in 2008 to the highest annual mean of 0.30 mg/L in 2006.

 To estimate the atmospheric deposition of nitrogen in the contributing area, a concentration of 0.23 mg/L was used based on the annual mean of precipitation samples collected in 2007.
-The year 2007 was selected to correspond with the information that was available from the 2007 USDA Census.
+This year was selected to correspond with the information that was available from the 2007 USDA Census.
 The NWFWMD calculated that due to drought, the annual rainfall accumulation of 2007 was very low at an average of approximately 38 inches for the watershed, leading to an annual atmospheric loading of 28 tons.
 Care must be taken to consider atmospheric loadings directly onto surface water separately from landscape loadings to avoid double counting the direct loadings onto the water surface.

 Chapter 5: DETERMINATION OF ASSIMILATIVE CAPACITY